Lee Whitlock: Career

 At age 12, Whitlock gave his debut in the British television series The Gentle Touch in 1980.
 In 1982 he starred in a main role as Stanley Moon, the son of Harvey Moon, for five seasons and 41 episodes of ITV's Shine on Harvey Moon.
 In 1982, he appeared as Falstaff's page Robin in The Merry Wives of Windsor.

 In 1987, he had a short appearance in the British film Wish You Were Here by David Leland, and he became further notable in the 1987 television drama Two of Us, about a gay relationship between two schoolboys.
 The following year he starred alongside Chris Gascoyne in Central Television's series for schools, Starting Out.

 In 1989, Whitlock played his most notable role, that of Sydney Chaplin, the elder half-brother of Charlie Chaplin, in the television movie Young Charlie Chaplin by Bazz Taylor.
-Further well-known series where he had roles were Split Ends, EastEnders, Harry Enfield's Television Programme, Lovejoy, Soldier Soldier, Boon, Grange Hill, A Touch of Frost, The Detectives, Silent Witness, McCallum, Casualty, London's Burning and The Bill.
+Further well-known series in which he had roles were Split Ends, EastEnders, Harry Enfield's Television Programme, Lovejoy, Soldier Soldier, Boon, Grange Hill, A Touch of Frost, The Detectives, Silent Witness, McCallum, Casualty, London's Burning and The Bill.
 In 2007, he played a policeman in Sweeney Todd: The Demon Barber of Fleet Street which starred Johnny Depp and Helena Bonham Carter.
 In 1992, Whitlock also starred in the W.I.Z. directed short film for Flowered Up's song "Weekender", playing the role of Little Joe.
 In 1993, he appeared as Ben Levis in four episodes of BBC children's drama series Grange Hill.